See Another Side of Dubai in This Under-the-radar Historical District

 Bin Masoud reflects on this sentiment: "Dubai has become the fastest-growing city in all aspects.
 But at the same time, it's going back to remembering its roots and its history, its culture."
 For a place so long known only in terms of its extremes, perhaps reflecting on the past—distant and not-so-distant—is the most daring innovation of all.

-Here are four other Dubai newcomers to watch.
+Here are five other Dubai newcomers to watch.

 Zabeel House Al Seef: Jumeirah's community-focused offshoot marks a shift from its ultra-luxe portfolio.
 Zabeel House Mini provides "pocket" rooms next door.

 Mandarin Oriental Jumeira: This 256-key resort on Dubai's Arabian Gulf coastline incorporates traditional Emirati healing into its 21,500-square-foot spa.